 Cabbage Onion Vada Recipe

 With many of us getting conscious about the food we eat and the lifestyles we lead, we are look at alternative healthier options for the deep fried food.
-Unfortunately as we all know, that the deep fried food's taste and texture cant be replicated by baking.
+Unfortunately as we all know, that the deep fried foods taste and texture can not be replicated by baking.
 Over the years of experimenting with baking and frying I have come to a middle path of using less oil.
 The equipment I use to make vada's, koftas and many appetizers like potato balls, cheese balls, tiny tiki's etc is to use the Kuzhi paniyaram Pan.
 A pan with 7 holes preferably non stick pans use hardly a quarter teaspoon of oil and helps steaming lentil, rice batters and more.

 You may also like other vada recipes, try them at home and enjoy.

 Note: You could make plain vada's as well incase you want to use them for the dahi vada's.
 In this case, spoon the vada mixture which has salt into the pan and cook the same way as above.
 And follow he steps for the dahi vada process.

 - 1 cup White Urad Dal (Whole) , soaked for 3 hours

 - 1/2 cup Cabbage (Patta Gobi/ Muttaikose) , finely chopped